frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3010:** Given is that I am testing my application as a Frank developer.
 I want the option to *rerun* reports.
 Rerunning a report means that the Frank adapter that produced the report is re-executed.
 The same input message is supplied.
 For each pipe, the produced output is compared with the value stored with the corresponding checkpoint.
 The test succeeds if the new messages are the same after applying the configured XSLT transformation (user story **2010**).

 **3020:** Given is that I am testing my application as a Frank developer.
-I want the option to rerun a single report.
+I want the option to rerun a single report in the test tab.

 **3030:** Given is that I am testing my application as a Frank developer.
 I want the option to organize the reports in the Test tab.
 I want to create groups of tests that can have sub-groups.
 A tree structure in which the composite nodes are test groups and the leaf nodes are reports.
 This structure gives me an overview of the tests I have.

 **3040:** Given is that I am testing my application as a Frank developer.
-I want the option to select test cases and groups of test cases.
+I want the option to select test cases and groups of test cases in the test tab.
 I want the option to rerun the tests I selected.
 This gives me fine-grained control over my test runs when I want to test parts of my Frank application.

 **3050:** Given is that I am testing my application as a Frank developer.
 I want the option to rerun all reports that are in the Test tab, allowing me to test my Frank application with a single click.

-**3060:** Given is that I have reran a few reports and that I want to do new tests.
+**3060:** Given is that I have reran a few reports in the test tab and that I want to do new tests.
 As a user I want the option to reset the report generator, which means that all shown test results are cleared.
-When I rerun my tests after resetting the report generator, I want that all test results I see come from test started after the moment of resetting.
+When I rerun my tests after resetting the report generator, I want that all test results I see come from tests started after the moment of resetting.

 NOTE: Story **3060** is not trivial because rerunning reports happens in the background.

+**3070:** Given is that I as a Frank developer are testing my app in the DTAP test environment.
+I want the option to rerun a single report in the debug tab.
+This is relevant in the context of story **2060**.

 **3100:** Given is that I have rerun a report as a Frank developer and that this test failed.
 I want the option to compare the original capture to the new results.
 I want to see the two datasets next to each other such that I can see what is the same and what is different.